-Caribbean Articulations: Storytelling in a Digital Age (in progress)
+Caribbean Articulations: Storytelling in a Digital Age (draft in progress)

-The Work of Paule Marshall Today, for Anthurium: A Caribbean Studies Journal 14.1 (in progress for Spring 2017).
-CFP here.
+The Work of Paule Marshall Today, for Anthurium: A Caribbean Studies Journal 14.1 (Spring 2017).

 The Caribbean Digital, co-eds Kaiama L. Glover and Alex Gil, for sx archipelagos: a small axe journal of digital practice 1 (May 2016).
 Includes “Editors’ Introduction: The Caribbean Digital” co-written with Kaiama L. Glover and Alex Gil.

 Articles in Progress